- Impact on public health -

 Which province recorded more deaths than expected during the second wave of coronavirus?

 In the first nine weeks of the second wave of coronavirus in the Netherlands (weeks 39 through 47,) mortality was higher than expected.
 In those weeks, relative mortality was highest in Zuid-Holland (26 percent), followed by Overijssel (20 percent).
 Limburg, on the other hand, has low excess mortality during the second wave (5 percent).
-Drenthe is the only province with higher excess mortality in the first nine weeks of the second wave compared to the first wave.
+Drenthe is the only province with higher excess mortality in the first nine weeks of the second wave compared to the first wave (week 11 to 19 of 2020).
 Groningen did not have any excess mortality in both waves and Zeeland did not (yet) have excess mortality in the second wave.
 Read more.

 What is the average distance to the nearest GP and hospital?

 In 2019, the average distance to the nearest GP was 1 km.
 The nearest hospital (excluding outpatient clinics) was on average 7.1 km away.
 This is the distance by road to the nearest GP or nearest hospital.

 Are there regional differences in the number of care workers?

 In Q3 2020, the number of employees in the care and welfare sector grew most rapidly in Zeeland, by 3.7 percent year-on-year.
 The number of employees in this sector increased in all provinces, but least rapidly in Drenthe (by 1.4 percent).
 Nationwide, the number of employees in the care and welfare sector increased by 2.5 percent relative to Q3 2019.